Mindsblend/SearchMind/README.md

   Integrate advanced AI-driven search experiences seamlessly into their apps and utilities.
 </p>

 ## Introduction
+> Currently in the development phase.
+The first version will be released soon.

   <em>In today’s digital world, data grows faster than our ability to organize or find it.</em> <br>
   <strong>Files multiply, databases expand, and meaningful information hides under layers of noise.</strong>